nlenkowski/blujay/README.md

 # Blujay
 ### A modern starter theme for WordPress

-Blujay is a minimal, responsive starter theme built with modern web development tools.
+Blujay is a minimal, responsive starter theme with modern tooling.
 Use it to bootstrap your next WordPress project and make it your own!

 * [Homepage](http://blujay.littlebiglab.com)